hwchase17/notion-qa/README.md

-# Notion Question-Answering
+# Grant Question-Answering

-🤖Ask questions to your Notion database in natural language🤖
+🤖Ask questions to your database in natural language🤖

 💪 Built with [LangChain](https://github.com/hwchase17/langchain)